mrjusti/tictactoe/readme.md

 The next thing you should do after installing Laravel is set your application key to a random string.
 This key has already been set for you by the `php artisan key:generate` command.

 Typically, this string should be 32 characters long.
 The key can be set in the `.env` environment file.
-If you have not renamed the `.env.example` file to .env, you should do that now. **If the application key is not set, your user sessions and other encrypted data will not be secure!**
+If you have not renamed the `.env.example` file in the root directory to `.env`, you should do that now. **If the application key is not set, your user sessions and other encrypted data will not be secure!**